vcc-csc212/sp21-archive/_docs/labs/lab-11/lab-11.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this lab is to provide background to `Heaps`.
+The goal of this lab is to provide background on `Heaps`.

 ---